International inequality: Differences in economic institutions

+Others on the other hand have argued that a country's success is related to the trade-off between “dictatorship and disorder”.
+Dyankov et al in The New Comparative Economics discusses this idea and uses the IPF (institutional Possibility Frontier) to measure the optimal points of "dictatorship vs disorder" trade-off in individual countries.
+The idea of new comparative economics focuses on comparing the differences in institutions of capitalism in different countries.
+The new reforms to market economy and democracy have been different in each specific country and thus have reached different levels of efficiency.
+This can than manifest in the final outcome we call "international inequality".
+According to Dyankov institutions are made and work to control the “twin dangers” of disorder and dictatorship.
+Coase (1960), also argues that "no rules are fully enforced, and no institution fully eliminates the transaction costs of dictatorship and disorder".
+The IPF as a system can help to discuss the alternative forms of social control of business.
+It helps determine the efficient choice by finding the shape and location of a countries IPF on an axis of social loses of dictatorship versus the social losses of disorder.
+In the end the location of the IPF shows a countries “civic capital” or the institutional possibility of a given society in order to reach its optimum.
+Many now argue that this study is most relevant to modern-day capitalist society in order to impose efficient institutional design depending on a country's specific characteristics.

 In a widely cited paper by Daron Acemoglu, Simon Johnson and James A. Robinson, the authors concluded that the majority of present-day inequality among former European colonies can be attributed to the persisting role of economic institutions.
-Describing European colonization as a "natural experiment," they argued that colonizers who encountered dense populations with developed economies such as in Central America and India were incentivized to impose extractive economic institutions, while colonizers who encountered sparse populations with few natural resources such as in North America were more likely to institute broad-based property rights.
+Describing European colonization as a "natural experiment", they argued that colonizers who encountered dense populations with developed economies such as in Central America and India were incentivized to impose extractive economic institutions, while colonizers who encountered sparse populations with few natural resources such as in North America were more likely to institute broad-based property rights.
 This resulted in a "reversal of fortune" around 1800 as regions which were under-developed at the time of colonization were able to industrialize more effectively.

 Path dependence

 In the context of development, path dependence is the idea that certain points in history may have an outsized and persistent impact on the long-term economic and political character of nations.
 These points may produce outcomes that induce positive feedback and are therefore difficult to reverse.
 Political scientist James Mahoney has examined the political consequences of a period of liberal reform in Central America during the 19th and early 20th centuries, and argued that whether policies were implemented along radical or reformist guidelines directly determined the success of the liberalization efforts and ultimately resulted in vastly different political outcomes which persisted for decades, ranging from military authoritarian regimes (Guatemala and El Salvador) to progressive democracy (Costa Rica).